With numerous approaches to implementing an access management system, selecting the most suitable one for your organization can be daunting.

 What is role-based access control (RBAC)?

-For example, a company’s accountant should be allowed to work with financial information but shouldn’t have access to clients’ contact information or credit card data.
+For example, a company’s accountant should be allowed to work with financial information, but shouldn’t have access to clients’ contact information or credit card data.

 Defining a role can be quite challenging, however.
 You have to consider all the permissions a user needs to perform their duties and the position of this role in your hierarchy.
-Assigning too many permissions to a single role can break the principle of least privilege and may lead to privilege creep and misuse.
+Assigning too many permissions to a single role can contradict the principle of least privilege and may lead to privilege creep and misuse.

 However, creating a complex role system for a large enterprise may be challenging.
 An organization with thousands of employees can end up with a few thousand roles.
-This is known as role explosion, and it’s unavoidable for a big company.

-Request access to Syteca’s online demo!
+Request access to Sytecaโs online demo!

 How does RBAC work?

-Let’s consider the main components of the role-based approach to access control:
+Letโs consider the main components of the role-based approach to access control:

-- User – an individual with a unique identifier (UID) that has access to a system
+- User โ an individual with a unique identifier (UID) that has access to a system.

-- Role – a named job function (indicates the level of authority)
+- Role โ a named job function (indicates the level of authority).

-- Permission – equivalent to access rights
+- Permission โ equivalent to access rights.

-- Session – a period of working time during which a user utilizes permissions of the roles assigned to them
+- Session โ a period of working time during which a user utilizes permissions of the roles assigned to them.

-- Object – a system resource that requires permission to access
+- Object โ a system resource that requires permission to access.

-- Operation – any action in the protected network
+- Operation โ any action in the protected network.

 The basic rules of RBAC are: